EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 4\.     *C*[*n* + 1 - *i*] = *sum* mod 2\
 5\.     *carry* = *sum* / 2\
 6\. *C*[0] = *carry*

+#### 2.2 Analyzing algorithms

+> ***2.2-1***
+>
+> Express the function $n^3/1000 - 100 n^2 - 100 n + 3$ in terms of Θ-notation.

+$Θ\left(n^3\right)$.

+> ***2.2-2***
+>
+> Consider sorting *n* numbers stored in array *A* by first finding the smallest element of *A* and exchanging it with
+> the element in *A*[1].
+Then find the second smallest element of *A*, and exchange it with *A*[2].
+Continue in this
+> manner for the first *n* - 1 elements of *A*.
+Write pseudocode for this algorithm, which is known as ***selection
+> sort***.
+What loop invariant does this algorithm maintain?
+Why does it need to run for only the first *n* - 1
+> elements, rather than for all *n* elements?
+Give the best-case and worst-case running times of selection sort in
+> Θ-notation.

+The loop invariant: at the start of each iteration of loop, The first *i* elements contains the smallest *i* elements in *A*, and they are in nondecreasing order.

+It only need to run for first *n* - 1 elements because after the loop, we have rearrange the smallest *n* - 1 elements, to the front of *A*, so the last element must be the biggest one, so the whole array is ordered.

+Best-case and worst-case running times are both $Θ\left(n^2\right)$.

+> ***2.2-3***
+>
+> Consider linear search again (see Exercise 2.1-3).
+How many elements of the input sequence need to be checked on the
+> average, assuming that the element being searched for is equally likely to be any element in the array?
+How about in
+> the worst case?
+What are the average-case and worst-case running times of linear search in Θ-notation?
+Justify your
+> answers.

+Assume the element to be searched is in the array, then the average elements to be checked is (*n* + 1) / 2.

+Best case running time is Θ(1), worst case running time is Θ(*n*).
+If we are lucky, we can find the element at the first position, where only one element need to be checked.
+If we are unlucky, we can find the element at the last position, where all elements will be checked.

+> ***2.2-4***
+>
+> How can we modify almost any algorithm to have a good best-case running time?

+*What?
+We can do that?*

+*Skipped.*